Enrollment, Tuition & Discount

 Enrollment: Enrollment can be described by both headcount and FTE.
 Official enrollment is measured on the census date.
 The fall census date is October 15th.
 The spring census date is the 10th day of class.

 Headcount: A measure of student enrollment where each student is counted as one regardless of the number of credits they are taking.
-Headcount is used as the basis for forecasting revenue for CLA.
+Headcount is used as the basis for forecasting revenue for CAS.
 AGSM and Law use a combination of headcount and FTE to forecast revenue.

 Annualized Headcount: The average of both semesters’ headcount.